Tin(IV) chloride: Structure

 Anhydrous tin(IV) chloride solidifies at −33 °C to give monoclinic crystals with the P21/c space group.
 It is isostructural with SnBr4.
 The molecules adopt near-perfect tetrahedral symmetry with average Sn–Cl distances of 227.9(3) pm.

 Reactions

 Tin(IV) chloride is well known as a Lewis acid.
 Thus it forms hydrates.
 The pentahydrate SnCl4·5H2O was formerly known as butter of tin.
-They all consist of [SnCl4(H2O)2] molecules together with varying amounts of water of crystallization.
+These hydrates consist of cis-[SnCl4(H2O)2] molecules together with varying amounts of water of crystallization.
 The additional water molecules link together the molecules of [SnCl4(H2O)2] through hydrogen bonds.
+A pentahydrate has also been crystallized.
+In cis-SnCl4(H2O)2*3H2O, the Sn-Cl bonds are 238.3 pm.
 Although the pentahydrate is the most common hydrate, lower hydrates have also been characterised.

 Aside from water, other Lewis bases form adducts with SnCl4.
 These include ammonia and organophosphines.

+The ammonium salt of [SnCl6]2− is formed from ammonium chloride.
+It is called "pink salt":

-The complex [SnCl6]2− is formed with hydrochloric acid making hexachlorostannic acid.
+The analogous reaction with hydrochloric acid gives "hexachlorostannic acid".

+Reaction of the tetrachloride with hydrogen fluoride gives tin tetrafluoride:

+Tin(IV) chloride undergoes redistribution with tin(IV) bromide as assessed by 119Sn NMR and Raman spectroscopy.
+Equilibrium is achieved in seconds at room temperature.
+By contrast, halide exchange for related germanium and especially silicon halides is slower.

 Applications

 Precursor to organotin compounds

 Anhydrous tin(IV) chloride is a major precursor in organotin chemistry.
 Upon treatment with Grignard reagents, tin(IV) chloride gives tetraalkyltin compounds: